Introduction

 Frequently Asked Questions

-EDI plays a crucial role in the shipping industry by enabling the electronic exchange of documents like bills of lading, invoices, and shipping notices.
+EDI plays a crucial role in the logistics industry by enabling the electronic exchange of documents like bills of lading, invoices, and shipping notices.
 It streamlines communication, reduces paperwork, and enhances overall efficiency in logistics processes.

 EDI benefits shipping companies and logistics providers by automating document exchange, minimizing errors, improving data accuracy, and accelerating the processing of critical information.
 It contributes to streamlined operations and increased collaboration among stakeholders.